 The Most Spectacular Royal Engagement Rings, from Princess Diana to Grace Kelly

 Prince Harry proposed to the Duchess of Sussex in November 2017 with a tri-diamond engagement ring, featuring a large square center diamond from Botswana (where they had their first date together) nestled between two diamonds from Princess Diana’s private collection, all set on a plain gold band.
 It's estimated to be about 6.5 carats total, with the center stone carrying about 5.
-However, the duchess caused a stir in recent months when, on June 8 at this year’s Trooping the Colour celebrations, she showed off a stack including a diamond-covered half-band on her engagement ring.
+However, the duchess caused a stir when, on June 8 at last year’s Trooping the Colour celebrations, she showed off a stack including a diamond-covered half-band on her engagement ring.
 It’s believed that Markle added the pavé detail sometime during her maternity leave with royal baby Archie.

 Kate Middleton couldn’t tear her gaze away from the stunning sapphire ring during the couple’s official engagement photocall in November 2010, and we totally understand why.
 This is the original engagement ring that Princess Diana received from Prince Charles in February 1981.
 The ring features a 12-carat oval blue Ceylon faceted sapphire, which is surrounded by 14 solitaire diamonds.
 The ring’s setting is made from 18K white gold.
 It was resized for Kate on a smaller platinum band, and is reportedly worth more than $500,000.